gitmaz/olderSampleCodeCollection/README.md

+This is Maziar Navabi sample codes which shows my skills on an spectrum of web technologies.

 # sampleCodes
 This is a collection of small projects demonstrating my skills in backend as well as frontend web development